-If you are a prevocational medical trainee you will have the opportunity to apply for the MERI grant.
-This grant replaces the previously run Research Incentive Grant (RIG).
-It is aimed at fostering a research culture within the field of prevocational medical training and education.
-This program supports research skills and initiatives that directly or indirectly improve patient outcomes for the prevocational medical community.
-Grants can be awarded to either individuals or collaborative groups.
+If you are a Prevocational Medical Trainee (PMT) you will have the opportunity to apply for the MERI grant.
+It is aimed at fostering a culture of research, evidence-based practice and academia within prevocational medical training and education.
+This program supports research skills and initiatives that improve patient outcomes (either directly or indirectly).
+Grants may be awarded to either individuals or groups.

 How does this work?